Wildfire Prevention Tips

 Governor Phil Bryant has declared March to be Wildfire Prevention Month.
-March has historically been one of the state’s highest wildfire occurrence months, due to it also being one of the windiest of the year.
+Historically, March has one of the highest wildfire occurrence rates of the year due to the weather transition from winter to spring, dry vegetation, and windy conditions.
 Thousands of acres of valuable timberland are damaged or lost, and the lives and property of citizens are endangered, all due to the destructive force of wildfire.
 Remember, it is up to everyone to do their part in preventing wildfire occurrences.
 Do not participate in any outdoor burning on windy days, request a burning permit, and be sure to check for active burn bans in your area before burning.

 Click here to view a list of active burn bans organized by county.